 False Claims Act Defense

-Skadden has significant experience in advising and defending clients in matters involving the federal False Claims Act (the FCA) and various state and municipal equivalents.
+Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) has significant experience in advising and defending clients in matters involving the federal False Claims Act (FCA) and various state and municipal equivalents.
 The firm’s reach, depth and experience provide the ready capability to perform fact-finding and analysis in connection with complex business matters in any jurisdiction in which our clients deal with the government.
 Skadden is uniquely positioned to assist clients in navigating the legal landscape when business conduct results in concurrent criminal, civil and/or administrative proceedings that require a strategically coordinated response.

-In recent years, at the request of Congress, the Department of Justice (the DOJ) has undertaken a more robust enforcement of the FCA.
+In recent years, at the request of Congress, the Department of Justice (DOJ) has undertaken a more robust enforcement of the FCA.
 The FCA’s treble damages provision, coupled with a statutory penalty for each false claim, provides the government with a very powerful tool to extract lucrative settlements or to win sizeable judgments.
-The FCA is also a cost-effective tool for the government.
-One economist recently estimated that the government nets $13 in recoveries for each dollar spent on health-care-related FCA cases.
+Since January 2009, the DOJ has recovered more than $13 billion under the False Claims Act, with health care-related actions accounting for approximately $9.5 billion of the total figure.

 Although FCA litigation once was almost the exclusive province of the federal government, the Deficit Reduction Omnibus Reconciliation Act of 2005 provided financial incentives for states to adopt their own versions of the FCA.
 At least 27 states now have false claims statutes, with many focusing on health care.
 In addition, at least three cities and the District of Columbia have adopted versions of the FCA.
 Many of these state and municipal FCA equivalents carry significant sanctions and have been used successfully to obtain large recoveries.
 For example, one case based on California’s FCA resulted in a $241 million settlement.